RayhanaAkterDev/crisis-vault/604 - Theory of Computation/ToC chapter-3/Regular expressions and its properties (ToC-Ch3).md

-1. Define regular expression.
-Write down the rules of regular expression. #board_2021
+1. Define regular expression. #board_2020 #board_2021  Write down the rules of regular expression. #board_2021
+2. Write down the operators used in regular expression. #board_2020
-2. Let r be a regular expression.
+3. Let r be a regular expression.
 Then there exists an NFA with E-transitions that accepts L(r). #board_2022 #board_2018
-3. Convert the following regular expression to NFA with E-transition.
+4. Convert the following regular expression to NFA with E-transition.
 	1. $01*+1$ #board_2022
 	2. $10+(0+11)0*1$ #board_2022
 	3. $10(0+1)*010$ #board_2018